Accident-proneness: Doubt

 A number of studies have cast doubt, though, on whether accident-proneness actually exists as a "distinct, persistent and independently verifiable" physiological or psychological syndrome.
 Although substantial research has been devoted to this subject, no conclusive evidence seems to exist either for or against the existence of accident-proneness in this sense.

 Nature and causes

 The exact nature and causes of accident-proneness, assuming that it exists as a distinct entity, are unknown.
 Factors which have been considered as associated with accident-proneness have included absent-mindedness, clumsiness, carelessness, impulsivity, predisposition to risk-taking, and unconscious desires to create accidents as a way of achieving secondary gains.

-Broad studies on the speed and accuracy using a specially designed test sheet of finding a specific figure on various people, such as Japanese, Brazil-born Japanese, Chinese, Russian, Spanish, Filipino, Thai, and Central American with different educational backgrounds.
+Broad studies on the speed and accuracy using a specially designed test sheet have been conducted on various people, such as Japanese, Brazil-born Japanese, Chinese, Russian, Spanish, Filipino, Thai, and Central American with different educational backgrounds.
 The studies have revealed that educational background or study experience is the key factor of concentration capability.
 Screening new employees using this test gave drastic decreases in work accidents in several companies.